AbRahmanMamnoon/IMG_Picker/README.md

 # IMG_Picker
-This is an image picker small app by JavaScript
+This is an image picker small app by HTML, CSS and JavaScript